NgGH707/NgGH-Magic-Origins-Mod/README.md

 * Leon - Grammar correction.
 * Misha - Artworks for background icons, entity sprites.
 * Neon - Edit and write event text.
+* GRIBABAS - Artworks for named staves
+* Enke - Artworks for the new upcoming necromancer faction

 COPYRIGHT: Reprint or usage of materials/scripts from this repository is permitted only with the consent of the owner.
 Many sprites and images used in this mod aren't mine, i don't own them.
 All rights reserved to their rightful owner and their licensors.